sdkbox-doc/en/src/vungle/readme.md

 ## Configuration
 SDKBOX Installer will automatically inject a sample configuration to your `sdkbox_config.json`, that you have to modify it before you can use it for your own app

-Here is an example of Vungle configuration, you need to replace `<vungle id>`  with your specific [Vungle](http://vungle.com) Publisher account information.
+Here is an example of the Vungle configuration, you need to replace `<vungle id>`  with your specific [Vungle](http://vungle.com) Publisher account information.
 ```json
 "Vungle" :
 {